Hank Kozloski

 Henry W. Kozloski (December 15, 1927 - May 21, 2013) was a sportswriter known for his work with The Morning Journal of Lorain, Ohio.
 He served as the Cleveland Indians and Cleveland Browns beat writer.

+Early life

 Kozloski was born in Plains, Pennsylvania but moved to Lorain, Ohio in 1939.
 He was the third of five children.
 His love of sports came early, despite losing his eye teeth in a football game.
 He attended Lorain High School from 1942 to 1945.

 Upon graduating from high school, he joined the United States Air Force as an instrument flight training instructor and served in the Aleutian Islands.
 After serving for three years, he attended Ohio University graduating with a journalism degree.
 Shortly after, he found employment with the local paper in Lockport, New York.
 On one of his many trips home, he met Helen Bors.
-They were soon married, and in the late 1950s, returned to their hometown, where Hank took a job covering the sports beat for The Lorain Journal (now The Morning Journal.)
+They were soon married, and in the late 1950s, returned to their hometown, where Kozloski took a job covering the sports beat for The Lorain Journal (now The Morning Journal.)